-Trade type Start leg settles at End leg settles at As-of Overnight Trade As-Of Term Trade Same-Day Starting Overnight Repo Same-Day Starting Term Repo Forward Starting Overnight Repo Forward Starting Term Repo Contract Value System Value System Value.
+Trade type Start leg settles at: End leg settles at: Forward Starting Övernight Repo Contract Value Contract Value Contract Value System Value System Value.
 System Value.
 System Value.
-System Value.

-The proposed Same-Day Settling Service would be voluntary for Inter-Dealer Broker Netting Members and Non-IDB Repo Brokers with Segregated Repo Accounts (collectively, "Repo Brokers'').
+The proposed Same-Day Settling Service would be voluntary for Inter-Dealer Broker Netting Members and Non-IDB Repo Brokers with Segregated Repo Accounts (collectively, "Repo Brokers").
 Because Repo Brokers tend to provide a suite of services to their clients where facilitating the settlement of a Same-Day Settling Trade is one of those services, FICC did not want to cause any disruption to Repo Brokers and their clients by bifurcating the existing set of services whereby FICC does the settlement of the Same-Day Settling Trade and the Repo Broker continues to provide the rest of their existing services to their clients.
 FICC believes that providing optionality will allow Repo Brokers and their clients to determine how and when a Repo Broker should participate in the proposed Same-Day Settling Service.
-GSD would discontinue assuming fails for Repo Brokers who choose to participate in this proposed Same-Day Settling Service, because such assumption would be replaced by the FICC Novation that would occur upon comparison of the Same-Day Settling Trades.
+GSD would discontinue assuming fails for Repo Brokers who choose to participate in this proposed Same-Day Settling Service, because such assumption prior Business Day) and the Scheduled Settlement Date of its End Leg is the current Business Day, then FICC would settle each leg independently at Contract Value with the Member.

+If an As-Of Trade is a term repo that is submitted on the current Business Day (so the Start Leg would be as of the prior Business Day) and the Scheduled Settlement Date of the End Leg is the next Business would be replaced by the FICC Novation that would occur upon comparison of the Same-Day Settling Trades.
 As described above, today, FICC assumes the fails for Repo Brokers (and has been doing so since the inception of its blind brokered repo service) in order to decrease risk.
 By assuming the fail, FICC removes the Repo Broker, who acts as an intermediary and who expects to net out of every transaction and not have a settlement position, from the settlement process.
 In all cases where FICC assumes a fail from a Repo Broker, the counterparty remains responsible for its obligations with respect to the transaction.

 The proposed Same-Day Settling Service would be mandatory for all other Netting Members and for Sponsored Members who execute transactions with Netting Members other than their Sponsoring Member because GSD must have a balanced set (both a Repo and a Reverse Repo) on all transactions.
-Specifically, if a Member (other than a Repo Broker 12) that is a party to a Same-Day Settling Trade could choose to opt out of the Same-Day Settling Service, FICC would not be able to create equal and opposite Securities Settlement Obligations for the two counterparties, which would require them to settle away from FICC.
-This and the Member that submitted the trade.
-The End Leg of an As-Of Trade would not be netted unless the Scheduled Settlement Date of the End Leg is later than the current Business Day that the trade was submitted.
+Specifically, if a Member